mathmati/freecad-diff/README.md

 # freecad-diff

-Show what changed between two versions of a FreeCAD document.
+Show what changed between two versions of a FreeCAD file.
 It reads the feature tree, parameters, sketch constraints and materials from each `.FCStd` and reports the difference as text, JSON, an SVG overlay of the shapes, or a self-contained HTML page.

-We are trying to build a diff engine for FreeCAD.
+We are trying to build a high quality diff engine for FreeCAD.
 This is our first attempt.
 Detailed feedback is welcome.
 Send screenshots and errors, we will iterate and get to something great.